sillsdev/machine/README.md

 - Prepare VSC env: follow this guide: https://docs.specflow.org/projects/specflow/en/latest/vscode/vscode-specflow.html
 - Get auth0 token using curl:
   - Get Client ID and Client Secret from auth0.com
-    - Login, go to Applications-> Applications -> Machine API
+    - Login, go to Applications-> Applications -> "Machine API (Test Application)", or similar
+    - Copy `Client ID` into Environment variable `MACHINE_CLIENT_ID`
-    - Copy ID and secret
+    - Copy `Client Secret` into Environment variable `MACHINE_CLIENT_SECRET`
-  - `curl --request POST --url https://sil-appbuilder.auth0.com/oauth/token --header 'content-type: application/x-www-form-urlencoded' --data grant_type=client_credentials  --data client_id=MY_ID --data client_secret=MY_SECRET --data audience=https://machine.sil.org`
-  - Save as environment variable `MACHINE_API_TOKEN`
+  - Run tests from `SIL.Machine.WebApi.SpecFlowTests`
+    - The token will automatically be retrieved from Auth0 when you run the tests